hazelcast/hazelcast-jet/site/docs/tutorials/custom-source.md

 }
 ```

-We basically specified:

-* how to set up the resources we need (the `createFn`), which is
-  basically just a `BufferedReader`
-* how to retrieve data to be emitted (the `fillBufferFn`), which will be
-  called by Jet whenever it needs more data
-* how to tear down the resources we have used once we are done (the
-  `destroyFn`)

-### 12. Define Jet Job
+## 4. Define Jet Job

-We write the Jet code that creates the pipeline and the job to be
+The next thing we need to do is to write the Jet code that creates a
-submitted for execution:
+pipeline and the job to be submitted for execution:

 ```java
 package org.example;